top of page

 Jamie Beyer

-Beyer also is a volunteer legislative representative for the Iowa Honey Producers Association.
+Beyer is a volunteer legislative representative for the Iowa Honey Producers Association.
 He works with paid lobbyists to promote and protect honeybees in Iowa and has organized Iowa Honey Bee Day promotion at the Iowa State Capitol.

 View More at CIBA Iowa Honeybee Day